Seminars

 We organise seminars and discussions on themes related to NLP research, alternating between invited and local presentations.
 Historically, these seminars were dedicated to the team’s young researchers, thus the acronym JTT which stands for Jeunes Talents TALEP.

 For the time being, presentations are hybrid, on zoom and on site in Luminy.
 If you would like to attend our seminars, get in touch.
-The seminar dates and times are also listed on TALEP’s Google agenda.
+The seminar dates and times are also listed on TALEP’s Google agenda (ask for the link).

 Upcoming